AlaeddineCHOUKR/mRec/README.md

 it is not a better recommender.
 What it says is where the trained models lose: not in ranking tracks, but in deciding how many of the ten slots to spend on repeats.

-I built the steerable model anyway, to see what it does.
+I built the model anyway, to see what it does.
 It responds in the right direction, but it only moves the repeat rate between 80.8% and 86.1%, where the simple mix covers the whole range, and getting that small move costs 11% of the accuracy.